 - Firstly, try to get as good quality ingredients as you can afford.
 Given that brownies are basically chocolate and butter, it makes sense that the better those ingredients, the better they will taste.

 - Don’t skip the salt!
 My advice for basically every dessert recipe, but nevertheless.
 The salt tempers the extreme sweetness involved in a brownie and adds a nuanced level of flavour.
 Salt is well known for enhancing the taste of chocolate, so don’t skip it.
-Note that the salinity of sea salt flakes and table salt is different – I’d add 1/2 teaspoon (so half the amount) table salt, if that’s all you have.

 - 1 24cm x 24cm baking tin

-- 200 g dark chocolate I used Lindt couverture from Source Bulk Foods
+- 200 g dark chocolate I recommend 40-50%

 - 3 extra large eggs